markdingo/netstring/README.md

 has helper functions to encode basic go types such as bool, ints, floats, strings and bytes to netstrings.
 Structs, maps and other complex data structures are not supported.
-A netstring.Decoder accepts a byte-stream via its io.Reader and presents successfully parsed netstrings via the Decode.Decode() and Decoder.DecodeKeyed() functions.
+A netstring.Decoder accepts a byte-stream via its io.Reader and presents successfully parsed netstrings via the Decoder.Decode() and Decoder.DecodeKeyed() functions.

 Alternatively applications can use the message level Encoder.Marshal() and Decoder.Unmarshal() functions to encode and decode a simple struct containing "keyed"